parameterz/echo-protocols/protocols/ucsd-uea.md

 - Theare are 2 VialMixers:
   - workroom
   - clean utility
-- empty ~2cc from a 10cc saline syringe and draw up the contents from the Definity bottle
+- empty 1.3 cc from a 10cc saline syringe (syringe should now have 8.ml saline) and draw up 1.3 ml from the activated Definity bottle
 - mix gently
 - hold syringe upright, tap, and expell any air
-- connect Definity/saline preparation to IV and use small (0.5cc), slow pushes
+- connect Definity/saline preparation to IV
+- inject 1-2 ml slowly over 10-20 seconds
+- additional small doses (0.5 ml) can be given slowly as needed

 - UCSD-specific recommendations for Definity administration:
   - Remove 0.5mL from 10ml normal saline flush syringe